Zoroastrianism and Islam: An Evaluation on Similarities

 Zoroastrianism or Magi?
 Did Zoroastrians worship fire?

-It is thought that there was a religion as Magus before Zoroastrianism.
+It is thought that there was a religion as known Magus before Zoroastrianism.
 (Jeffrey, 339.)
 While Ahura Mazda was considered a spiritual being, his light was thought of as an uncreated light, and thus Magusism emerged as the fire cult.
 (Tumer; Küçük, 109.)
 Zoroastrianism in Ragha was ruled by the Med priest class, and they were called Magi or Maci.

 Similarities Between Zoroastrian Faith and Islam